nexxtappinfo/notes/geeky-notes/nginx/Deploy_Laravel_Nginx.md

 ```sh
 npm run build
 ```
-### That It below setting is advance settings to auto deploy
+### That's It.
+Below setting are advanced settings to auto-deploy

 ### How to Automate Laravel Deployment using Github Action
 - On Your Local Machine, Open Your Project using VS Code or any Editor